Skip to main content

 Do I need to pay before I can try it?

 No. The free diagnostic and topic samples are open.
-A paid plan unlocks full-length mocks, the per-topic question bank, the weak-topic dashboard, and the score-trend chart.
+A paid plan adds full-length mocks, the per-topic question bank, the weak-topic dashboard, and the score-trend chart.

 Start now

-Sit a 20-question diagnostic.
+Sit the 20-question diagnostic — free, no sign-up wall.
 The topic-level breakdown shows you where your weakest two subjects are right now — the same two subjects that will be costing you marks on test day if you do not work them.

 Independent study tool.
 Not endorsed by, affiliated with, or sponsored by the National Board of Examinations in Medical Sciences.
 NEET MDS is a trademark of its respective owner.
 We do not promise rank or admission outcomes.